-INTEGRATIVE RESEARCH LIBRARY - COCHRANE CENTRAL
+INTEGRATIVE RESEARCH - COCHRANE LIBRARY

 Founded in 1993, Cochrane is a global nonprofit network of more than 50,000 people from more than 130 countries, researchers, educators and clinicians working to ensure that clinical treatment worldwide is based on scientific evidence that is unbiased, independently assessed and quality checked.

 Cochrane Systematic Reviews are part of the Cochrane Library, a vast collection of databases that contain different types of high quality, independent evidence, such as systematic reviews, to inform healthcare decision-making.

 The Cochrane database of systematic reviews is the most referenced health resource on Wikipedia, followed by the New England Journal of Medicine and The Lancet; 80% of World Health Organization guidelines use Cochrane reviews.

 Special note: In order to guarantee authoritative and reliable information, unconstrained or limited by commercial or financial interests, the organization does not accept commercial or conflict-of-interest funding.

 Finding integrative medicine trials

 The Cochrane Central Register of Controlled Trials (CENTRAL) is a highly concentrated source of reports of randomized and quasi-randomized controlled trials.
 Most CENTRAL records are taken from bibliographic databases (mainly PubMed and Embase), but records are also derived from other published and unpublished sources, including CINAHL, ClinicalTrials.gov and the WHO's International Clinical Trials Registry Platform.
 In addition to bibliographic details (author, source, year, etc.) CENTRAL records will often include an abstract.